strubleca/tidy-uci-har/CodeBook.md

-To accomplish the aggregation, the `plyr` package was used to group the rows of the `allX` matrix by the values in the `allSubject` and `allActivities` vectors.
+To accomplish the aggregation, the `plyr` package was used to group the rows of the `desiredX` matrix by the values in the `allSubject` and `allActivities` vectors.
-Two new columns named `Subject` and `Activity` are added to the resulting matrix, and the remaining columns contain the column means for the row groups in `allX`.
+Two new columns named `Subject` and `Activity` are added to the resulting matrix, and the remaining columns contain the column means for the row groups in `desiredX`.
 The `colMeans()` function was applied to each group to obtain the column means.